Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 </figure>

 Do you see the difference between the L1/L2 caches and the main memory?
-1ns to 100ns is the same difference than 1mn to 1h40.
-So, yes, it takes time to read the memory.
+1ns to 100ns is the same difference as 1mn to 1h40.
+So, yes, it takes time to read from memory.
 That's why we try to avoid allocations as much as possible.

 <figure>